Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

-# Wesleyan Media Project - AWS Rekognition Image & Video Processing
+# CREATIVE --- AWS Rekognition Image & Video Processing

 Welcome!
-This repository contains code that replicates the workflow used by the Wesleyan Media Project to perform image and video recogonition on political ads through the Amazon Rekognition service (AWS SDK for Python).
+This repo contains scripts for performing image and video recognition on political ads through the Amazon Rekognition service (AWS SDK for Python).

 This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

 To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
-The scripts in this repo are part of the Data Processing Step in our pipeline.
+The scripts in this repo are part of the Data Processing step in our pipeline.

 ![A picture of the repo pipeline](CREATIVE_step2_032524.png)